 Here’s how you can identify them –

-- The Rama Tulsi or the light variety whose leaves are greenish in colour,
+- The Rama Tulsi or the light variety whose leaves are greenish in color,

-- Krishna Tulsi or dark variety because of its purplish colour.
+- Krishna Tulsi or dark variety because of its purplish color.

 - Vana Tulsi, the wild form having bigger leaves and a strong distinct aroma